 7 Things You Need To Know About (Mello Roos San Diego)

 A Mello-Roos District is an area in California where a special property tax on real estate (a parcel tax) is imposed.
-There are three different ways for a Mello-Roos District to be initiated: a written and signed request by two members of either the local government or school district, a signed petition by 10% of eligible voters in the area, or by a petition signed by 10% of landowners in the area of the proposed district.
+There are three different ways for a Mello-Roos District to be initiated: a written and signed request by two members of either the local government or school district, a signed petition by 10% of eligible voters in the area, or by a petition signed by 10% of property owners in the area of the proposed district.

 Mello-Roos taxes are assessed to special tax districts, known as Mello-Roos Districts or Community Facilities Districts (CFD), for the purpose of financing infrastructure and/or facilities in a community including streets, lights, phone lines, police protection, fire protection, flood and storm protection, elementary schools, and maintenance of parks and trails.
 The CFD is formed after a 2/3 majority approval vote by the residents within the proposed district, and bonds are sold to private investors to finance the infrastructure and facilities.